Günter P. Wagner: Homology and innovation

 A key conceptual and mechanistic problem in evolutionary biology is the nature of character identity, aka homology.
 Wagner was an early proponent of a mechanistic understanding of homology, together with Louise Roth at Duke University and Gerd Müller at the University of Vienna.
 A test case for this approach arose when Wagner and his colleague Jacques Gauthier proposed a solution of the century-old problem of the identity of avian digits.
 The core of the problem is that the three digits in the bird wing have the morphology of digits 1, 2, and 3, but develop from the digit condensations 2, 3, and 4, which according to some shows that they should be digits 2, 3, and 4.
 Wagner and Gauthier proposed that during the evolution of theropod dinosaurs, the closest relatives of birds, digits have "changed place" so that in the bird wing digit 1 develops from position 2 and digit 2 from position 3 and digit 3 from position 4 in the wing bud.
 This view is now strongly supported by molecular and experimental evidence and shows how mechanistic insights can solve seemingly intractable conceptual problems.

 According to Wagner the homology concept has a complementary twin, that of innovation.
 While homology refers to the historical continuity of character identity, the term innovation refers to the origin of novel characters, i.e. the origin of novel homologues.
 Therefore, Wagner and Müller argue that the origin and maintenance of character identity is a central goal of evolutionary developmental biology.

 Awards

-Günter Wagner is recipient of numerous awards, among them the prestigious MacArthur Prize in 1992, the Bobby Murcer Prize in 2001, and the Humboldt Prize in 2007.
+Wagner the is recipient of numerous awards, among them the prestigious MacArthur Prize in 1992, and the Humboldt Prize in 2007.
 He received nominations as Gomperz Lecturer, University of California, Berkeley 1993; Koopmans Distinguished Lecturer, IIASA Vienna 1995; Sewall Wright Speaker, University of Chicago, IL, 1996.
 He is also a corresponding Member of Austrian Academy of Sciences (1997), a Fellow of the American Association for the Advancement of Science (1997), and a Fellow of the American Academy of Arts and Sciences (2010).

 He was elected to the National Academy of Sciences in 2018.